(Originally published 12.22.16)

 You will fall in love with words and writing, and in the process, you’ll hear this a lot: “Don’t write like a victim.”

 Don’t listen!
 Don’t let anyone else tell you how to express your truth.

-Someday soon you will come to realize the Universe is arbitrary.
-Things will happen that are outside of your control, and some of those things will be painful.
+Someday soon you will come to realize that things will happen that are outside of your control, and some of those things will be painful.
 Yet, somehow you will make it through, I promise.

-I’ve written this because I love you, and I don’t want you to ever forget that.
+I’ve written this because I love you so much, and I don’t want you to ever forget that.

 Your future self

 “It’s called The Drabble,” she said.
 “One hundred-word limit.”

 He sneered, “And you call that being published?”

 “It’s something.
 It’s a start.
 It’s better than your Letters to the Editor.”